 If this is how some of the great minds of speculative fiction felt, then let’s deal with that ... as opposed to never mention it or explain it away.
 [Ellipsis in original. – A.D.]

-To me, this resonates with Nora Jemisin’s equally thought-provoking 2013 speech in Australia, in which she suggests ways science fiction might rectify its past errors of commission and omission.
-For example:
+To me, this resonates with Nora Jemisin’s equally thought-provoking 2013 speech in Australia,

 Maybe it’s time for a Truth in Reconciliation commission, in which authors and fans speak out about their misconceptions and mistakes, and make a commitment to doing better.